 "Well, I think if you knew Harry better, you'd see that he fits the bill perfectly!"

-"There's a prophecy," Harry quickly interjected in the hopes that the prophecy alone would convince the knight and they wouldn't need to talk about the supposedly 'heroic' things that he had done, "about me and Voldemort.
+"There's a prophecy," Harry quickly cut her off in the hope that the prophecy alone would convince the knight and they wouldn't need to talk about the supposedly 'heroic' things that he had done, "about me and Voldemort.
 It says that I'm the only one that can kill him.
 That it's either I kill him or he kills me.
 I'm supposed to have a power that 'he knows not' and the forces of Light and Darkness are mentioned too.
 So Hermione thinks that it means I'm supposed to become a paladin."

 Hermione glared at Harry for interrupting her while Keldorn regarded them in silence for a moment.

 "I'm sorry to hear that, Mr. Potter," said Keldorn.
 "It is no easy thing to bear the weight of destiny on one's shoulders.
 I have known a few others in my time with similar burdens.
-However, this does not change my decision; if you do defeat Voldemort, what then?
-I will not impose a life of constant struggle and battle against the forces of Darkness upon you simply for you to defeat one foe, no matter how powerful he is.
+However, this does not change my decision.
+If you do defeat Voldemort, what then?
+I will not impose a lifetime of constant struggle and battle against the forces of Darkness upon you simply for you to defeat one foe, no matter how powerful he is.
 Now if that is all…"

-"Wait," said Hermione, "that wasn't what I was going to say."
+"Wait," Hermione said, "that wasn't what I was going to say."
 She then turned to the wizard beside her, "let me tell him about what you've done, Harry."